Funeral Programs Printing

 Printing Your Funeral Program at Home

 Once you've choosen your funeral program template, gathered your information and made your program, it's now time to print.
 When it's time to print your program, understanding a few basic concepts will make your printing go smoothly and easily.
 Here are some information about printing your funeral programs and booklets.
 Also see our article on "Print your Programs at a Copy Shop".

 What kind of Printer?

-Today, most up-to-date home printers, both laser and ink jet can product quality graphics.
+Today, most up-to-date home printers, both laser and ink jet can produce quality graphics.
 Here are some quick information about both types of printers.